• Skip to primary navigation

 • Stir, bring to the boil, then pour into your slow cooker, stir once more, place your slow cooker lid on and cook for 5-6 hours on high or 7-8 hours on low.

 • Serve over rice, sprinkled with some coriander (cilantro).
-I like to serve mine with some tomato and onion salad too.
+I like to serve mine with some naan and tomato and onion salad too.

 Video